cedricbahirwe/dialer-android/README.md

-# Dialer
-### This is build as an experimental project, with `Kotlin` language.
+# Dialer: This is built as an experimental project, with `Kotlin` language.
+### You can find the complete `iOS` version of the app built with `Swift` at https://github.com/cedricbahirwe/dialer

+## Intro:

 ### An intuitive USSD client to handle most of the common actions for you.
-### Contains common MTN Rwanda USSD activation codes, which drastically simplifies the time complexity to activate those packages.
+### Access Rwanda network providers USSD codes, and simplify the time complexity to activate packages.
-### Made with Kotlin and ♥️

 ## Features:
+* Check [Dialer iOS](https://github.com/cedricbahirwe/dialer) to learn more

 ## TakeAways 🚀

+* Improving my `Kotlin`, and `Android` development skills in general

-## Special Thanks to:
+## Special Thanks: